CYLALighthouse/PM-Toolkit/docs/faq.md

 ### Where do I find my log-in information for SAM?

 Go to [PowerBI](https://app.powerbi.com/home)
-1. Navigate to ACM Dashboard
+1. Navigate to FY20 Progress Monitoring Dashboard
-2. Click on the Student Data Sharing tab (bottom)
+2. Click on the "Assessment Information" tab (bottom)
-3. Navigate to HMH RI or HMH MI page
+3. Click on My Caseload's SAM Credentials.
-4. Click on "Staff & All Student Login Info" in the box on the left
+4. Find your login information.

 Your username and password will appear on the box to the right.
 Make sure you use the correct case when logging into your account!